LukeMcCann/street-group/README.md

 implementation (something like MongoDB as a document store) as the data would have suited that format well being parsed into a JSON object and not being very relational in it's nature.

+I included PHPUnit tests on the backend, should I have used a database I would have usually included PGTap tests if utilising Postgres.
+When building the a Client I would usually use React Testing Library to test the components as well as accessibility, but thought this to be out of scope for this project given that the focus is on the API functionality.

+I made some decisions on the Client side, for instance, in App.tsx I use inline styles, this again, is for simplicity, usually I would split components into separate files but since I am using MUI I did not see the need to in this case.
+If this were to grow and become more complex I would split the data rendering section in App.tsx into its own component and use a stylesheet to style the component as I have with the others.

 Some issues I ran into here included:
 - CORS
   - Due to running each service as it's own modular microservice CORS